Statistical Inference of Optimal Allocations I: Regularities and their Implications: Introduction

 \section{Introduction}

-Currently, as a consequence of the rapid digitization of social-economic data, characterizing individual heterogeneity has become crucial in the optimal allocation of scarce resources.
-Consider, for instance, the medical treatment assignment problem when doctors adopt different therapeutic approaches to different patients; the pretrial bail problem when judges decide where defendants will await trial; the college admission problem when committees assign students to various educational programs.
-In order to address the heterogeneity inherent in such problems, where the potential effects of a treatment on an outcome vary among individuals, personalized allocation is more of a necessity than just an option.
+Characterizing individual heterogeneity is crucial in the optimal allocation of scarce resources especially as a consequence of the rapid digitization of social-economic data.
+Examples include medical treatment assignments when doctors adopt different therapeutic approaches to different patients, pretrial bails when judges decide where defendants will await trials, college admissions when committees assign students to various educational programs.
+In order to address the heterogeneity inherent in such problems, where the potential effects of a treatment on an outcome vary among individuals, personalized allocation is more of a norm than an exception.
+Personalized allocation is compelling in the presence of the inherent individual heterogeneity in the potential effects of a treatment on an outcome.

-Based on past experimental or observational data, the core objective of a typical allocation problem is to find an allocation strategy that can perform well in the future.
-To achieve this goal, at least based on experience, an effective approach of decision making is to rely on information provided by prediction algorithms. \citep{QJEbail, agrawal2019artificial,babina2024artificial}.
-In empirical applications, a common practice is to form a nonrandom treatment rule using an indicator function, in which a first step regression estimate of individual level treatment effect is plugged-in and benchmarked against certain decision thresholds.
-In this case, mathematically, optimal allocation is treated as a weighted classification problem.
+Based on past experimental or observational data, the core objective of optimal allocation problem is to find a strategy that can perform well out of sample.
+An effective approach advocated by the literature is to make use of information provided by prediction algorithms.
+See for example \cite{QJEbail}, \cite{agrawal2019artificial} and \cite{babina2024artificial}.
+A common decision framework is to form a nonrandom treatment rule using an indicator function that benchmarks a first step regression estimate of individual level treatment effect against certain thresholds, representing a plug-in strategy in a weighted classification problem.